How and when should I register for the Master's thesis?

 If you do not need the full thesis period, you are welcome to submit your thesis earlier.
 You must still submit the form "Acknowledgement of submission of the thesis" at least six weeks before you wish to submit your thesis.
 Please note that at your 2nd or 3rd examination attempt, you will not be able to submit your Master's thesis during the 14 days in which you must prepare and submit a revised supervision plan and thesis formulation.

-If exceptional circumstances prevent you from working on your thesis (illness or maternity/paternity leave, for instance), the board of studies may grant you exemption from the submission deadline rule.
+If exceptional circumstances prevent you from working on your thesis (illness for instance), the board of studies may grant you exemption from the submission deadline rule.

 It is important that you apply for exemption at the time an exceptional circumstances arise and before the deadline for the examination attempt, you are working on.
 The Board of Studies see each of the three exam attempts isolated, and can therefore only grant an exemption from the deadline for submission if exceptional circumstances have affected the specific examination attempt, you are working on.